Raffasolaries/RockPaperScissors/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

+## Install & Run

+Inside project path just run `./runScript` in your cli to start the game.
+If any issue, you can manually run `ng serve --open` and navigate `http://localhost:4200/` in any browser.
+Enjoy!

+## Stop Game

+Use combo `Ctrl + C` in your cli to stop the game.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.